 Khmer rouge was in power from 1975-79.
-The brutal regime claimed the lives of more than two million people.
-It tried to control and take Cambodia back to the Middle ages, forcing millions of people from the cities to work on communal farms in the country side.
-It is said that more than half of Cambodian natives died from execution, starvation, overwork and years of diseases that followed.
+It is estimated that the brutal regime claimed the lives of more than 1.9 million people.
+That was around 28 percent of the total population of Cambodia, eliminated.
+The regime tried to control and take the country back to the Middle ages, forcing millions of people from the cities to work on communal farms in the country side.
+It is said that more than half of Cambodian natives died from execution, starvation, overwork and years of diseases that followed later.